 - This could be happening all the time, and it's a coincidence that it happened to me on the highest TV viewership day of the year.

-- Something more interesting is afoot (like a password leak or security flaw).
+- Something more interesting is afoot, like a password leak or some kind of authentication bug.

-If it's the latter, it makes sense to choose the Superbowl as the day to attack a bunch of accounts.
+If it's the latter, it makes sense to choose the Superbowl as the day to scrape cash or credit card information from a bunch of accounts.

 - The Superbowl is likely the busiest day of the year for DoorDash

-- It's also a time that folks are likely to overlook this email (because they are away from home and/or watching the game)
+- Folks are likely to overlook this email, because they are away from home and/or watching the game

-It's not yet clear to me what can be gained from logging in - some credit card informationis likely visible from the account page, but I'm hoping just the last four digits of the account.
+It's not yet clear to me what can be gained from logging in.
+Some credit card information is likely visible from the account page, but it should just be the last four digits of the card.
 Forgive me if I'm not in a huge rush to go sign up for another DoorDash account to find out. 🙄

 Takeaways